 Product and service information and labeling

-GF adheres to all relevant rules and regulations with regard to product safety and relevant labeling and information provided to our customers.
+GF complies with all relevant laws and regulations regarding product safety and labeling and information provided to its customers.
 This includes but is not limited to

-- –enclosing the CE3 and RoHS4 labels, when relevant
+- enclosing the CE and RoHS labels, when relevant2

-- –upon customer request, providing to them a manufacturer declaration regarding conflict minerals (following the Dodd Frank Act) as well as a safety declaration regarding the presence of substances of very high concern in the products (according to REACH legislation)
+- providing customers, where required or at their request, with information regarding conflict minerals (as defined by the Dodd Frank Act) and the presence of substances of very high concern in products (as defined by REACH).3

-Dedicated working groups within the divisions (e.g. Product Stewardship Group within GF Piping Systems) address issues related to the environmental, health and safety standards of GF products.
-These groups are responsible for tracking of new regulations and trends, defining and ensuring necessary internal processes, conducting relevant trainings and supporting customer inquiries.
+The divisions have dedicated working groups that address issues relating to GF products’ environmental, health, and safety standards.
+These groups are responsible for monitoring new regulations and trends, defining necessary company processes and ensuring they are implemented, conducting relevant training, and supporting customer inquiries.